-The character of Will Diaz in my novel “The Lawman” is based a lot of me.
+The character of Will Diaz in my novel “The Lawman” is based a lot on me.
 Like Will, I took a degree in Astro-Physics, a career field where people don’t go to the help wanted section to get a job.
 No, they go to the obits.
 The year I got my degree, no one really was in the mood to lie down and die and make room for me.
 So I’m now in the job market with a degree that is almost useless.

 Six months later, I got the surprise of my life.
 They wanted me, and I was hired.
 Someone teased me that the reason I got hired was that I would fit into the uniforms of the guy that was leaving.
-I tend to suspect that was true.
+I’ve sneaking suspicion that was true.

-I also spent almost 6 years working Emergency Management, and following that, I’ve been working in the Information Technology field.
-I’m an expert (translation – Somebody who knows absolutely nothing about absolutely everything) in IT Operations, Security, Virtualization, and Cloud Technologies.
+But I learned pretty quickly.
+Today, I’m called an expert (translation – Somebody who knows absolutely nothing about absolutely everything) in IT Operations, Security, Virtualization, and Cloud Technologies.